ReyJust/Mauritius_Forex/README.md

-# MCB Forex
+# Mauritius Forex

-Get the forex of the mcb website but as JSON.
-Don't deal with that Excel file.
+Get the forex of the any bank but a suitable JSON format!
+All that scraping is done for you.
-Updated every 2 hour from 6am to 18pm on buisness days.
+Updates every 2 hour from 6am to 18pm on buisness days.

 # Usage